Adrigamer2950/osu-discord-widget/README.md

 Copy `secrets.properties.example` to a new `secrets.properties` file, then fill it with all the required values (everything except OSU_MODE is required)

+# Warning
+This tool has only been tested on Linux X64.
+There could be issues on other platforms

 # Usage

 To run the app you'll have to execute this command: